Chevrolet Equinox: 2013

 For the 2013 model year, a new direct-injected 3.6-liter V6 became available on LT and LTZ models, providing 301 hp and 272 lbft of torque.
 This engine offered 14 percent more horsepower and 22 percent more torque than the previous 3.0-liter V-6, with the same EPA-estimated fuel economy.
-A new FE2 suspension package was offered, matched with the 3.6-liter V6 and packaged with 18-inch or 19-inch chrome-clad wheels on LTZ models.
-The 2013 model year introduced Chevrolet MyLink telematics system to the Equinox.
+A new FE2 suspension package, with front dual-flow dampers, was offered, optional on the LTZ V6 and packaged with 18-inch or 19-inch chrome-clad aluminum wheels.

-Additional new features for 2013 models included a dual-player DVD entertainment system, a Power convenience package, and a safety package with lane departure warning system, forward collision warning and rear park assist.
+Additional new features for 2013 models included a dual-player DVD entertainment system, a power convenience package (including universal home remote and eight-way power front passenger seat), and a safety package with lane departure warning system, forward collision warning, and rear park assist (available on all 2LT and LTZ models).
+A USB port became standard on all models.

 2014

 For the 2014 model year, chrome-clad wheels became standard on LTZ models.
+Chrome exterior door handles and mirror caps were also available on LT models as part of the Chrome Package.

 2015

 The 2015 model year saw the addition of OnStar with 4G LTE and built-in Wi-Fi hotspot, which included a 3GB/three-month data trial, standard on LT and LTZ models, with navigation available on LTZ and 2LT.
+A new level trim, L, was introduced as the base trim; derived from the LS trim, it was sold exclusively to retail markets and only available in front-wheel drive with the 2.4-liter Ecotec engine, and did not come with rear floor mats, the digital compass, or SiriusXM radio.
+The flex-fuel capability option for the 3.6-liter V6 was discontinued.

 2016

-For 2016, the Chevrolet Equinox received its first mid-cycle refresh along with its cousin the GMC Terrain, which was unveiled at the 2015 Chicago Auto Show on February 12, 2015.
-This Equinox received a new grille, headlights and front fascia as well as reworked tail lights.
-In the interior, the Equinox gained a new gear selector, a second storage shelf underneath the dashboard, as well as deletion of the door lock buttons from the dashboard.
-A new level trim, L, was introduced as the base level, as LS was made the second level, followed by LT and another new trim Premier (replacing LTZ for 2017).
-Both LT1, LT2, and LTZ level trims were discontinued.
+For 2016, the Chevrolet Equinox received its first mid-cycle refresh (along with its cousin, the GMC Terrain), which was unveiled at the 2015 Chicago Auto Show on February 12, 2015.
+This Equinox received a new grille, headlights, wheels, and front fascia, as well as reworked tail lights.
+On the interior, the Equinox gained a new gear selector, a second storage shelf underneath the dashboard (in the place of the discontinued CD player), as well as deletion of the door lock buttons from the dashboard.
+The 1LT and 2LT trims were merged into a single LT trim.
+Also, front-wheel-drive models could no longer be had with the 3.6-liter V6 engine.
+Models equipped with the V6 engine received redesigned dual chrome exhaust tips (borrowed from the GMC Terrain Denali).

-More features are in LTZ and LS trims, while LT is unchanged from 2015.
-However, the OnStar delete feature was removed along with the CD/AM/FM/MP3/WMA Playback audio system, the rear seat entertainment system and one set of 19-inch chrome wheels.
-In its place are the Chevrolet MyLink system that became standard on all trims and new 17- and 18-inch wheel trims.
+All Equinox trims featured projector-style front headlights, backup camera, and the Chevrolet MyLink 7-inch touch-screen infotainment system.
+The OnStar delete feature was removed along with the rear-seat DVD entertainment system and 19-inch wheels.